emard/esp32ecp5/new/README.md

 # ecp5.py for new pinout

-This is new pinout for future ULX3S boards.
+This is new pinout for v3.1.4 and future ULX3S boards.
 It uses different JTAG pinout to free fixed pins reserved for RMII Ethernet adater.